All Episodes

 The other thing I said on one of the national radio shows, we need to have an honest evaluation of people running for president.

-I do physicals or ditches because of people going with the military.
+I do physicals or digits about people going to the military.

 You know, speaking of that, do you know that Bill Clinton still has never released his medical records?